 Years later, this is still an area about which Arterbury feels passionate.

-And in her role as a member service representative for TASA, she is able to mentor and support up-and-coming superintendents throughout regions 3, 4, 5 and 6.
+And in her role as an executive superintendent for TASA, she is able to mentor and support up-and-coming superintendents.

 Arterbury joined TASA when she became an administrator and quickly took advantage of available mentoring and learning opportunities, including the yearly Midwinter Conference.
 As an administrator, she brought all of her staff to the conference, encouraging them to attend different workshops and sessions during the day so they could reconvene in the evenings and share what they’d learned, making the most of the offerings.

 When Arterbury retired from Sheldon ISD, then-TASA Executive Director Johnny L. Veselka reached out to her, asking if she’d like to serve as a member service representative for the association.
 She jumped at the chance, eager to bring her passion for TASA and public education into her post-retirement life and allowing her to continue working for Texas’ schoolchildren.
 (The member service representative program became the executive superintendent program in July 2021.)

 “Stephanie has always been considered an expert in her field,” says Region 5 ESC Executive Director Dr. Danny Lovett, who has known Arterbury for 20 years.
 “A lot of people have knowledge and experience, but what makes her special is her personality and the relationships she builds.”

 Sheldon ISD honored Arterbury in no small way when she retired after 30 years in the district.
 The school board named the Stephanie Cravens Early Childhood Academy after her, ensuring that her legacy will be remembered in the district for generations to come.
 Nearby San Jacinto Community College also paid tribute by naming the campus’ main street Cravens Drive.